 Bid Price: 1.2559

-Highly liquid forex pairs like GBP/USD have narrower spreads as they are typically traded in larger volumes by a global network of participants.
-You need to understand what factors cause spreads to widen if you want to try to profit from your GBP/USD trades.
-This could be anything from market liquidity, major economic announcements like interest rate decisions by the Federal Reserve or the Bank of England, inflation data, and employment reports, as well as major political decisions (such as Brexit).
+Highly liquid forex pairs like GBP/USD have narrower spreads because they are typically traded in larger volumes by a global network of participants.
+You need to understand what factors can cause spreads to widen if you want to try to profit from your GBP/USD trades.
+These can include market liquidity, major economic announcements such as interest rate decisions by the Federal Reserve or the Bank of England, inflation data, employment reports, and major political decisions such as Brexit.

 Minimum Spreads for GBP/USD Pair

 Forex majors like GBP/USD normally offer tighter spreads than crosses and exotic pairs because they have higher liquidity and larger trading volumes.
-Such currency pairs appeal to forex traders because their narrower spreads translate into fewer transaction costs and greater profits from successful trades.
-Spreads can vary wildly across different trading sites, with some online forex brokers offering substantially better bid-ask quotes for forex majors.
+Such currency pairs appeal to forex traders because their narrower spreads translate into lower transaction costs and greater profits from successful trades.
+Spreads can vary widely across different trading sites, with some online forex brokers offering substantially better bid-ask quotes for forex majors.

 The spread also depends on the trader’s account type, with zero-spread accounts typically offering spreads from 0.0 pips but charging fixed commissions per trade.
-Meanwhile, the Standard Accounts feature wider spreads but waive trading commissions.
+Meanwhile, standard accounts feature wider spreads but waive trading commissions.

 GBP/USD Trading Hours and Optimal Sessions

 Major currencies are generally optimal to trade when liquidity is highest, resulting in tighter spreads.
-Experts have recommended trading the GBP/USD pair during the overlap of the London (7:00-16:00 UTC) and New York (13:00-22:00 UTC) sessions as spreads are at their lowest during this timeframe (13:00 – 16:00).
+The GBP/USD pair is often most liquid during the overlap of the London (7:00-16:00 UTC) and New York (13:00-22:00 UTC) sessions, as spreads are typically at their lowest during this timeframe (13:00-16:00 UTC).
 Conversely, spreads may broaden during major economic releases, such as UK employment data or US Federal Reserve interest rate announcements.

 Pros and Cons of Trading GBP/USD with Leverage